Swat2k/extjs-realtime-store/Readme.md

 ### Configuration

-See globals.dart (for backend), and App.config.Settings (for frontend)
+See globals.dart (for backend), and App.config.Settings (class for frontend)